MicrosoftDocs/learn/learn-pr/windows/implement-data-binding-in-windows-10-app/includes/6-databinding-and-lists.md

 #### 6. Define a template for the items

-It'd be nice to have a template that shows the actual color stored in the `ColorDescriptor.Color` property, and it's name.
+It'd be nice to have a template that shows the actual color stored in the `ColorDescriptor.Color` property, and its name.
 Something like this:

 ![Screenshot of template.](../media/colortemplate-plan.png)